ktmrmshk/fract/README_SRC.md

 https://fract.akamaized.net/307/6/
 ```

-In this summary, this `sprett testredirectloop` ran test on 3 URLs, detects 2 redirect URLs, and 1 redirect chain that exceeds threshold, which is default value `5` in this test.
+In this summary, this `__CMD__ testredirectloop` ran test on 3 URLs, detects 2 redirect URLs, and 1 redirect chain that exceeds threshold, which is default value `5` in this test.

-The `sprett testredirectloop` also export detailed results in files.
+The `__CMD__ testredirectloop` also export detailed results in files.

 ```
 $ ls